-Another year is going by and as usual some people around the world will try to make resolutions in order to improve their lifestyle and possibly their confident.
+Another year is going by, and as usual, some people around the world will try to make resolutions to improve their lifestyle and possibly their confidence.
 One thing comes to mind for people that have trouble saying “NO”…

 Learn to say NO and mean it!

 How can you confidently respond when someone makes a request you’d prefer not to accommodate?

 Was your inclination to say yes, even though there’s a voice deep down saying “no.”